UncommonCarrot/ncurses-snake/README.md

 Every apple eaten adds to snake length.

-The game is won at a snake Lenght of 1517.
+The game is won at a snake lenght of 1517.

 ## Compiling